minhtruong0208/Thesis/README.md

 │       └── image3.jpg
 ```
 Or you can watch in Data folder to known how data is organized.
+### MongoDB Database
+The structure of collections in MongoDB in this project is shown in collections_schema.json.
+You can create your database in MongoDB, mine is AttendanceSystem.
+Make sure the collections is similar to the collections_schema.json file.

+### Run
 1. Start the Flask server:
    ```
    python app.py